-what is water heater
+What is water heater

 HVAC

 The answer to 'what is water heater' is a household appliance that heats and stores water for domestic use.
-Water heaters come in a variety of types, including electric, gas, tankless, and solar-powered models, and are an essential component of a home's plumbing and hot water system.
+Water heaters come in various types, including conventional storage tank heaters, tankless or on-demand heaters, and heat pump water heaters.
+They use different energy sources such as electricity, natural gas, or propane to heat the water, and they play a crucial role in providing hot water for showers, laundry, and other household needs.

 Step-by-Step Guide